discoTUKL/disco-snc-mgf-toolbox/README.md

 #### Compute Optimized Bound

 Assume we want to optimize the parameter for the above setting.
 Therefore, we choose to optimize, e.g., via grid search.
-We optimize the bound of the SINGLE_SERVER setting with the old approach "Optimize" and the new approach OptimizeNew and want to print the optimal parameter set ("print_x=true").
-The last step is to choose the method "grid_search()" and to set the granularity (in this case = 0.1):
+We optimize the bound in the SINGLE_SERVER setting with the old approach "Optimize" and the new approach OptimizeNew and want to print the optimal parameter set ("print_x=true").
+The last step is to choose the method "grid_search()" and to set the search's granularity (in this case = 0.1):

 ```python
 print(Optimize(SINGLE_SERVER, print_x=True).grid_search(